 It has been accepted that the Rajputs were divided into thirty-six races and twenty-one kingdoms.
 The Rajput clans gave rise to dynasties like Sisodias of Mewar (Udaipur), the Kachwahas of Amber (Jaipur), the Rathores of Marwar (Jodhpur & Bikaner), the Hadas of Jhalwawar, Kota & Bundi, the Bhattis of Jaisalmer, the Shekhawats of Shekhawati, and the Chauhans of Ajmer.

-Early History: Rajasthan is the north-western region of India, and has remain independent from the great empires.
-Buddhism failed to make substantial inroad here; the Mauryan empire (321-184 BC), whose most renowned emperor, Ashoka, Converted to Buddhism in 261 BC, had minimal impact in Rajasthan, However, there are Buddhist caves and stupas (Buddhist Shrines) at Jhalawar, in Southern Rajasthan.
-Ancient Hindu scriptural epics make reference to sites in present-day Rajasthan.
-The Holy Pilgrimage site of Pushkar is mentioned in both the Mahabharata and Ramayana.
+Early History: Rajasthan is the north-western region of India, and has remained independent from the great empires.
+Buddhism failed to make substantial inroads here.
+Even though Ashoka, the renowned Mauryan emperor, converted to Buddhism in 261 BC, it did not impact Rajasthan much.
+However, there are Buddhist caves and stupas (Buddhist shrines) at Jhalawar, in Southern Rajasthan.
+Ancient Hindu scriptural epics refer to sites in present day Rajasthan.
+The holy pilgrimage site of Pushkar is mentioned in both the Mahabharata and Ramayana.